Medicilon Logo

 Tumor Models

-Medicilon boasts nearly 300 tumor evaluation models.
+Medicilon boasts about 400 tumor evaluation models.
 At the same time, we are empowering innovative therapies to comprehensively evaluate and study immuno-oncology.
-We have completed model establishment and efficacy evaluation of immuno-therapies such as CAR-T, TCR-T, CAR-NK, oncolytic virus, antibody (monoclonal antibody, double antibody, polyclonal antibody, etc.), siRNA, AAV.
+We have completed model establishment and efficacy evaluation of immuno-therapies such as CAR-T, TCR-T, CAR-NK, oncolytic virus, antibody (monoclonal, double, polyclonal), siRNA and AAV.

 CDX Models